naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Nadine Shocked: What?!

-Scruffy: Haha yeah we're somehow on Ludicrous World!
+Scruffy Happy: Haha yeah we're somehow on Ludicrous World!
 Buckle up!
 It'll be a wild ride!

 Nadine Shocked: We... are on another planet?
 For real?